Food Health Social Issues

 It is true that if you eat too much soy and your diet is deficient in iodine, your thyroid gland may become swollen and underactive, you may develop symptoms of hypothyroidism (such as lethargy and depression), and your risk of thyroid cancer could increase.
 But the answer isn’t to avoid soy.
 It’s to make sure you consume enough iodine.
 Studies tell us that soy does not cause thyroid problems in people who consume adequate amounts of iodine.

-Meeting iodine requirements is pretty easy, and can be achieved either with ¼ teaspoon of iodized salt per day, increasing your intake of sea vegetables, or with a reliable iodine supplement.
+Meeting iodine requirements is pretty easy and can be achieved with ¼ teaspoon of iodized salt per day, increasing your intake of sea vegetables, or with a reliable iodine supplement.

-In the 50s and 60s, some infants were fed soy formulas that caused enlargement of their thyroid glands.
-But these formulas did not contain iodine.
-So again, the real cause was most likely the lack of iodine, and not the soy itself.
-Soy formulas afterward have been fortified with iodine, which solved this problem.
+In the 1950s and 1960s, some infants were fed soy formulas that caused enlargement of their thyroid glands.
+But again, these formulas did not contain iodine.
+So the real cause was most likely the lack of iodine, and not the soy itself.
+Soy formulas have been fortified with iodine, which solved this problem.

 2. Soy formulas with iodine are safe for babies